7 Questions to Ask ABA Providers to Find the Best Fit

 You’ve read the blogs or heard from other caregivers in the community proclaim that ABA is awesome!
 ABA is amazing!
 ABA is….also sometimes a little confusing when you’re first starting out.
-Many parents or caregivers are faced with the challenge of choosing their ABA therapy provider, and understanding the inevitable many new terms, methods, and ultimately new questions you will probably have!
+Many parents or caregivers are faced with the challenge of choosing their ABA therapy provider and understanding the many new terms, methods, and ultimately new questions you will probably have!
 So how do you know what to look for when “interviewing” different companies?
 We’ve got you covered…

-You’ll want to make sure that the team of clinicians are qualified and professional, especially when your child might be spending up to 40 hours a week with these people.
-If you’re not sure what ABA should look like or what questions you should be asking, we’ve provided a good starting point for you!
+You’ll want to make sure that the team of clinicians is qualified and professional, especially when your child might be spending up to 40 hours a week with these people.
+If you’re not sure what ABA Therapy should look like or what questions you should be asking, we’ve provided a good starting point for you!
 Here are some important factors to consider when choosing your team.
 These are all questions the company you’re speaking with should be able to very clearly and easily answer for you.
-If they cant…well, then that should be a big red flag for you as a caregiver!
+If they can’t…well, then that should be a big red flag for you as a caregiver!

 There are two basic models of ABA services provided: Focused and Comprehensive.

 Treats problem behaviors that threaten the immediate safety of the client, such as aggression, property destruction, and self-injuring behaviors.

 Teaches developmentally appropriate skills necessary to maintain health, social inclusion, and independence such as: toileting, feeding, and compliance with medical procedures

 Comprehensive ABA Treatment (30-40 hours per week):

 Targets a multitude of intersectional skills including the targets in Focused ABA treatment, as well as cognitive functioning, community participation, emotional development, play and leisure skills, safety skills, self-advocacy and independence, social relationships, vocational skills, and much more!